 Prevent HIV Transmission

-- Talk to your partner about PrEP and PEP: If you are in a relationship with an HIV-negative partner, discuss pre-exposure prophylaxis (PreP) as an option to prevent transmission.
-If your partner has had a possible exposure to HIV, have your partner discuss post-exposure prophylaxis (PEP) with a health care provider.
+People on effective antiretroviral treatment with an undetectable viral load don’t transmit HIV to others through sex (known as Undetectable Equals Untransmittable, or U=U).
+Condoms prevent transmission of HIV and other sexually transmitted infections.
+If you inject drugs, use a new syringe every time.
+If you’re in a relationship with an HIV-negative partner, discuss pre-exposure prophylaxis (PrEP).
+If your partner has had a possible exposure to HIV, have them discuss post-exposure prophylaxis (PEP) with a health care provider.

-While reading and familiarizing yourself about HIV, keep your chin up.
-Know that you are not alone in this fight, and that you can survive and thrive with HIV.
-Click here to read the inspiring stories of other HIV-positive people.
+While learning about HIV and keeping yourself and your partners healthy, know that you are not alone in this fight.
+You can survive and thrive with HIV.
+Click here to read inspiring stories of people living with HIV.